dinesht27/Internal_Gear_Pump/README.md

 # Internal_Gear_Pump
-This project involves the development of the Internal Gear pump using lua scripting and the goal is to create a educational video showing the working principle
+This project involves development of a demonstration model of a gear based machine element (the Internal Gear pump) used for an animated education video and fabricable with additive manufacturing designed parametrically with IceSl as Lua script.